 Here are some steps you can follow to protect yourself from litigation*:

 When you plan on releasing covers for free (for example, on Soundcloud) you still need to get permission and/or obtain a license from the original songwriter(s) so they can get properly compensated for the use of their work.
 Services like SoundCloud often require you to provide proof that you do have permission from the relevant rights holders or can provide the relevant licenses to release the cover.

+In most cases, you can acquire this license from your local mechanical licensing agency, such as The Harry Fox Agency in the US.
 If you need to apply for a license, you will have to provide an estimate of how many downloads you expect as well as how many streaming services you plan to distribute the song to (keep in mind that because streaming services like Apple and Spotify already pay licensing fees you don't need to include them in your list of DSP services, you would want to include services like SoundCloud, Bandzoogle, Bandcamp and any similar music platform).

 INCLUDING A COVER SONG ON YOUR OWN ALBUM